-One thing is for sure: The flag hails from San Francisco and it quickly became the major symbol for LGBTQ culture, Katz says.
+One thing is for sure: After being displayed at the 1978 San Fransisco Pride, it quickly became the major symbol for LGBTQ+ culture, Katz says.
 “I remember in 1980 or 1981, putting a rainbow flag on my dorm room door, and only the queers understood what I was doing.
 By ’85 or ’86, everyone knew.”

 The OG rainbow flag was dyed and sewn by hand, and featured hot pink at the top and two shades of blue, instead of just one.
-With the help of his roommate, gay rights activist Cleve Jones, and others, he also designed and created an American flag with rainbow stripes instead of the usual red, white and blue, and both flew over the pride parade.
+With the help of his roommate, gay rights activist Cleve Jones, and others, Baker also designed and created an American flag with rainbow stripes instead of the usual red, white and blue, and both flew over the 1978 Pride parade, Refinery29 reports.

 The classic flag has not been without its naysayers over the years.
 “The particular power and strength of the rainbow was its refusal of any kind of easy or simple binary,” Katz says.
 “What makes the rainbow work is its presumption of all-inclusiveness.”
 But it’s easy to forget that the rainbow flag was originally meant to include everyone.
 “That’s often lost in all of this,” Katz says.
 The flag can become “this emblem of gay versus straight,” which he says misses the point.

-No matter the iteration of rainbow flag — with hot pink or without, with brown and black stripes or without — many people in the LGBTQ community see the flag as vital.
-“I see the rainbow flag as a welcome sign,” LGBTQ expert Kryss Shane tells Bustle.
+No matter the iteration of rainbow flag — with hot pink or without, with brown and black stripes or without — many people in LGBTQ+ communities see the flag as vital.
+“I see the rainbow flag as a welcome sign,” Kryss Shane, LMSW, a leading LGBTQ+ expert, tells Bustle.
 “I know that the rainbow flag in public spaces indicates acceptance and an invitation for LGBT+ and all people to come in and be themselves.”